ChrisPenner/SpareSpeare/README.md

 And your courtesy, for a ring-carrier!
 The troop is past.
 Come, pilgrim, I will bring you Where you shall host.
 Of enjoin'd penitents

+>>> sparespeare.getWords(10)
+'A joyless, dismal, black, and sorrowful issue!
+Here is the'

 ```

 Keyword options (default)  include:

 * returnList (False) : returns lines as a python list instead of a string.
 * listSpeaker (False) : prints the speaker of the line before the line itself
+* newLine (True) : adds newline to end of each line

 Use caution with listSpeaker, as it's not perfect at guessing and sometimes inserts strange heading artifacts, e.g. "ACT III. ......"